 2. Fish and Quinoa

 By eating these foods together, you reap the benefits of both.
-Quinoa has more fiber than most grains with 17-27 grams per cup.
-Fiber can help reduce blood sugar levels and lower cholesterol.
+Quinoa has more fibre than most grains with 17-27 grams per cup.
+Fibre can help reduce blood sugar levels and lower cholesterol.
 Fish is also a source of vitamin D. It can help those who don’t spend enough time in the sun.

 Greek yogurt is also shown to boost metabolism.
 Eating as part of a balanced diet can help you burn more calories.
 This is where adding fruit comes in.
 Fruit’s water content keeps you hydrated.
 Additionally, it’s good for your skin because the antioxidants can help combat aging.

 Satisfy your hungry tummy with a peanut butter and banana sandwich.
 Peanut butter has plenty of protein and banana is a healthy alternative for sugar-filled jams.
 Go light on the peanut butter because of its fat content and make your sandwich on whole-grain bread.

 There are many kinds of peanut butter to choose from nowadays.
 The healthier ones contain less salt and sugar.
 Make sure to read the labels when you pick up your next jar.
 Bananas have plenty of potassium.
 It’s good for your heart as well as your blood pressure and has 10% of your daily value.

 This is a sports drink with loads of electrolytes that looks and tastes good enough to be a dessert!
 Its protein is also helpful after a long workout.
 Chocolate milk is a “wonder” drink since its high carb content helps repair muscles and the liver.
 This is a good drink to grab on the run when there’s still plenty of time before dinner.